Rebozo: What It Is and How To Use It in Labor - Baby Chick

 The wrap can also be used for the pushing stage of labor.
 Hold onto both ends of the wrap while your partner or other support person holds it in the middle.
 Then, pull on the cloth while bearing down and pushing.
 This technique can help you focus your pushing efforts on the right muscles.
 It is beneficial if you have an epidural and have little sensation to push.8

-Rebozo for Postpartum
+Using a Rebozo Postpartum

 In this video, a rebozo is used for postpartum support and babywearing techniques.